Chaplin Lake: WHSRN & IBA

 Chaplin Lake and its surrounding shore are part of the Chaplin Lake (SK 033) Important Bird Area (IBA) of Canada.
 The Chaplin Lake IBA covers an area 171.41 km2 encompassing the lake and its shoreline.
 Up to about 30 different species of shore birds, totalling about 100,000 individuals, visit the lake and the IBA site each year.
 One of the primary foods for the migratory birds is brine shrimp.
 In April 1997, Chaplin and its two neighbouring lakes, Reed and Old Wives, were designated part of the Western Hemisphere Shorebird Reserve Network (WHSRN).
 It is one of only three such sites in Canada and the only one that is located inland.
 The other two sites are the Fraser River estuary and Bay of Fundy.
 The Chaplin / Old Wives / Reed Lakes WHSRN is 42680 ha and is managed by Saskatchewan Mining and Minerals, Ducks Unlimited Canada, and the Chaplin Nature Centre.
 Tours are available through the nature centre.

 In all, about 180 different bird species either visit the lake or make it a year-round home.
-Some of the species include the American avocet, burrowing owl, snowy plover, black-necked stilt, hudsonian godwit, American golden-plover, Wilson's snipe, piping plover, and the semipalmated sandpiper.
+Some of the species include the American avocet, black-necked stilt, Hudsonian godwit, American golden-plover, Wilson's snipe, piping plover, and the semipalmated sandpiper.